Sign up for our newswire newsletter

 But the epicenter of the storm was Providence, Rhode Island, which received an incredible 38 inches of snow between late February 22 and early February 24, the most ever for that city by at least five inches.

 For the business-events industry, the good news was that none of these destinations had a citywide event in its convention center between February 22 and 24.
-However, there is no doubt that several hotel-based meetings in each of those cities were unable to take place due to the impossibility of travel—a force-majeure event that every meetings contract should account for with specific wording.
+However, there is no doubt that several hotel-based meetings in each of those cities were unable to take place due to the impossibility of travel—a force-majeure event that every meeting contract should account for with specific wording.

 But that’s not all in terms of meeting disruption from this Nor’easter storm.
 From Boston to New York to Miami to Chicago to Dallas and elsewhere, more than 5,000 flights—about 22 percent of the entire U.S. flight schedule—were canceled on February 23.
 Another 3,000 were canceled on February 24.

-Even into February 25, problems still remain.
+Even into February 25, problems still remained.

 In the New York area, JFK, LaGuardia, and Newark airports still had cancellations and delays on February 25, as did Philadelphia, Providence and Boston.
 JetBlue, with its national hub located at JFK and a major carrier into and out of Boston, was still canceling hundreds of flights on February 25.